 Cyber Security Degree Graduate Programs: Basics

-Cyber Security Degree Graduate Programs are offered as Certificates, Masters and Doctorates, and build upon the knowledge base earned in a Bachelor’s of Information Assurance & Cybersecurity.
+Cyber Security Degree Graduate Programs are offered as Certificates, Masters in Cyber Security and PhD in Cyber Security, and build upon the knowledge base earned in a Bachelor’s of Information Assurance & Cybersecurity.
 Known by several different names, cyber security is often used interchangeably with information technology security (IT security)[iii].

 DID YOU KNOW?
 “Demand for security firms that help businesses protect their data and intellectual property is rising, a major factor in the employment growth in computer systems design and related services.”[iv]